NPS Calculator: Calculate your NPS® score online for free

 The best businesses know their NPS®.
 It’s a vital metric for growth because it helps you prioritise your efforts so you invest in the right activities to improve customer loyalty.

 You can calculate NPS® using an online calculator, or you can use our free NPS® calculator to get started.
+The formula for calculating your NPS and transactional NPS are the same, so you can use one tool as your NPS and tNPS calculator.

-Understanding your NPS® score
+Understanding your calculated NPS® score

-As we know, your NPS score is calculated by asking customers one question: “How likely is it that you would recommend this product/company to a friend or colleague?”
+As we know, your NPS® score is calculated by asking customers one question: “How likely is it that you would recommend this product/company to a friend or colleague?”

 The responses are recorded on a scale from 0 to 10, and then categorized into three groups: detractors (score of 0-6), passives (score of 7-8), and promoters (score of 9-10).